coldshrine/study-notes/books/effective-java.md

 An immutable class is simply a class whose instances cannot be modified. **Immutable classes are easier to design, implement, and use than mutable classes.
 They are less prone to error and are more secure.**

 1. Don't provide methods that modify the object's state (mutators).
+2. Ensure that the class can't be extended.